David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The August Revolution and National Day opened an era of independence and freedom, a brilliant milestone for the nation.
 * Achievements after more than 35 years of renovation prove the value of independence associated with Socialism.
 * Denying history is an act of ingratitude towards the sacrifices of ancestors, going against national interests.

+**Allegation:** Claims that organizing parades (such as for National Day or Dien Bien Phu) is a "waste of tax money," "formalistic," and a useless "show of force" in peacetime.
+* Commemorative activities are not just rituals but occasions to educate on patriotic traditions, strengthening trust and great national unity.
+* Costs are calculated economically and within budget.
+The spiritual value, national pride, and deterrent power (demonstrating readiness to defend the Fatherland) are immense benefits that cannot be measured solely in economic terms.

 **28. On Party Discipline and Party Member Regulations:**